SamMartin92/hackathon-team-10/README.md

 Team repo for Feb Hackathon '24

 ## **Intro**
-The app is designed to allow the users to find romantic places to bring their loved one on valentines day.
-The app allows the user to find locations world wide.
-The user enters the country of choice and is then offered a number of location in that country.
-The user can then search via city or country and is offered locations.
-The search can be carried out via map or form.
-The search offers a picture of the location and a brief description about the location.
-The user can select the specific location and will be offered a more detailed description about the location and an ability to read the reviews from others.
-The app also offers the user the ability to input their own review and to rate the location.
+Valentine Ventures is designed to help users find romantic places to bring their special someone on Valentine's Day.
+The app allows the user to find locations worldwide.
+The user enters the country or city/region of choice and then finds a selection of romantic destinations in the chosen area.
+Alternatively, users can check the map for destinations or simply browse all destinations.

+The list of destinations presents each destination with a picture, an average rating, and a brief description of the place.
+Clicking through to a destination reveals the full information along with reviews left by users.
+Here, the user can also leave a review to share their thoughts about the location and their experiences there.

 ![Hero image](static/images/home-page-collage-heart.png)